VoidVampire/email-database-management/README.md

 - Follow the instructions on the screen to navigate through the different features of the email management system.
 - Use the provided commands or menu options to compose, view, and manage emails.

-## Contributing

-Contributions to this project are welcome.
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - [MySQL](https://www.mysql.com/) - The open-source relational database management system.